 Enhanced marketing tools.
-Use advanced chat for conversational marketing and review automation to build your brand’s online reputation.
+Use advanced messaging for conversational marketing to build your brand’s online reputation.

 Save money.
 No need to standardise or regularly update devices and no need for trained IT staff to manage the phones.
 Chalkboard offers affordable plans that will reduce your monthly bills.

 Read this complete guide if you’re considering implementing a BYOD policy for your business